Ramsewak Singh Kushwaha: Political career

-Ramsewak Singh is a member of Koeri caste of Bihar.
+Ramsewak Singh is a member of Kushwaha, Koeri caste of Bihar.
 He has done MBBS and M.D and before joining politics, he was in medical profession.

 Singh started his political career in 2001 by running for the post of Mukhiya (Head) of Balesra Panchayat of Hathua Assembly Constituency.
 He won the Mukhiya election by 170 votes.

 For the first time in February 2005, he won election to the Bihar Legislative Assembly by 7,700 votes on the JD(U) ticket.
 In the mid-term elections held in November of the same year, he won election again by 8,000 votes.
 In 2010, he won election by 22,000 votes.

 Then in 2015, he won a fourth consecutive victory in the election to the state legislature by 23,000 votes.

 In 2005, the Hathua assembly constituency was known as Mirganj Assembly constituency.
 After the delimitation exercise in 2010, the Mirganj constituency ceased to exist as such.
 Singh won the first assembly election in 2005 from Mirganj as well as a mid-term election later that year, and following its renaming as Hathua, he won two more elections for a total of four consecutive victories from the same constituency.
 Due to his political achievements, he was made Minister of Social Welfare in 2019.

 In the 2020 Hathua Assembly constituency elections, he was defeated by Rajesh Kumar Singh.

+In the 2025 Bihar Legislative Assembly elections, he was again fielded by the JDU against Rashtriya Janata Dal leader Rajesh Singh Kushwaha.
+In this election, he emerged victorious for the third time from Hathua Assembly constituency of Gopalganj district.